I want to connect to my Amazon Elastic Compute Cloud (Amazon EC2) instance, but I lost the SSH key pair.

 Use Systems Manager

-The new SSH private key for your instance is encrypted and saved in Parameter Store, a capability of AWS Systems Manager, as /ec2rl/openssh/instance_id/key.
+Systems Manager encrypts and saves the new SSH private key for your instance in Parameter Store, a capability of AWS Systems Manager as /ec2rl/openssh/instance_id/key.

 To get the private SSH key from Parameter Store, run the get-parameters AWS CLI command: